 26. Jack Russell Terrier

 However, it is important to be aware that they can also be stubborn and difficult to train.

-New owners should consider professional obedience training.
-Jack Russell Terrier’s adapt to most living conditions and most weather, but they need a lot of exercise because of their high energy.
+Jack Russell Terriers adapt to most living conditions and most weather, but they need a lot of exercise because of their high energy.

 These good house dogs enjoy spending time with their families, but they also don't mind being alone.

 It is highly talented and has participated in such activities as hunting, agility, and racing.
 Training this breed should be relatively easy.

 The Greyhound can adapt to just about any living condition as long as it receives plenty of exercise.

 Easily trainable, the pit bull adapts relatively well to most living conditions.
 Although with this particular breed, adequate exercise is required.